CaptEmulation/nitrogen-website/source/guides/apps/timelapse.md

 `> n2 reactor install 'Laptop Reactor' timelapse --executeAs 'Timelapse App'`

-The timelapse application takes 20 evenly distributed shots during the daylight hours using a camera.
+The timelapse application takes a photo every 15 minutes during the daylight hours using a camera.
 To do that, it needs a camera id and the latitude/longitude of the camera at startup.
 Let's get the camera ID using the following command:

 `> n2 device ls`